 Summary 3

 A. Business and Performance 6

 A.1.
 Business 6

 A.2.
 Underwriting performance 8

 A.3.
 Investment performance 9

 A.4.
-Performance of other activities 9
+Performance of other activities 10

 A.5.
 Any other information 10

 B. System of Governance 11

 B.1.
 General information on the system of governance 11

-B.2.
-Fit and proper requirements 14

 B.3.
-Risk management system including the own risk and solvency assessment 16
+Risk management system including the own risk and solvency assessment 15

-B.4.
-Internal control system 20
+B.4 Internal control system 19

-B.5.
-Internal audit 21
+B.5 Internal audit 21

-B.6.
-Actuarial function 22
+B.6 Actuarial function 22

-B.7.
-Outsourcing 22
+B.7 Outsourcing 22

-B.8.
-Any other information 25
+B.8 Any other information 25

-C. Risk Profile 27
+C. Risk Profile 26

-C.1.
-Underwriting risk 27
+C.1 Underwriting risk 26

-C.2.
-Market risk 29
+C.2 Market risk 27

-C.3.
-Credit risk 31
+C.3 Credit risk 29

-C.4.
-Liquidity risk 32
+C.4 Liquidity risk 31

-C.5.
-Operational risk 33
+C.5 Operational risk 32

-C.6.
-Other material risks 34
+C.6 Other material risks 33

-C.7.
-Any other information 37
+C.7 Any other information 36

-D. Valuation for Solvency Purposes 38
+D. Valuation for Solvency Purposes 37

-D.1.
-Assets 38
+D.1 Assets 37

-D.2.
-Technical provisions 38
+D.2 Technical provisions 37

-D.3.
-Other liabilities 43
+D.3 Other liabilities 42

-D.4.
-Alternative methods for valuation 43
+D.4 Alternative methods for valuation 43

-D.5.
-Any other information 43
+D.5 Any other information 43

-E. Capital Management 44
+Ε. Capital Management 44

-E.1.
-Own Funds 44
+E.1 Own Funds 44

-E.2.
-Solvency Capital Requirement and Minimum Capital Requirement 45
+E.2 Solvency Capital Requirement and Minimum Capital Requirement 45

-E.3.
-Use of the duration-based equity risk sub-module in the calculation of Capital Requirement of the Solvency 47
+E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement 46

-E.4.
-Differences between the standard formula and any internal model u sed 47
+E.4 Differences between the standard formula and any internal model used 46

-E.5.
-Non-compliance with the Minimum Capital Requirement and non- Solvency Capital Requirement compliance with the 47
+E.5 Non-compliance with the Minimum Capital Requirement and non- compliance with the Solvency Capital Requirement he 46

-E.6.
-Any other information 47
+E.6 Any other information 46

-Appendix: QRT Information (000s) 48
+Αı opendix: QRT Information (000s) 47